How to Sleep Better in a Hotel

 If you’re a repeat visitor, see if you can stay in the same room.
 “This creates familiarity and will help with better sleep,” says Carroll.

-Then, do what you can to manage your environment.
-Various studies show that the optimal sleep environment is dark, quiet, cool, and comfortable.
+Then, do what you can to manage your sleep environment.
+Research suggests that the optimal sleep environment is dark, quiet, cool, and comfortable.
 Here’s how to make that happen when you travel.

-Put those blackout curtains to good use, and set an alarm instead of letting the sun wake you in the morning — while waking up with the sun generally leads to a gentler wake up that works in sync with your circadian rhythm, the last thing you’ll want to see is the 5 a.m. sunrise after a night of tossing and turning in an unfamiliar hotel.
-Likewise, Keep the room dim in the evening to better prepare for sleep.
-Research has found that exposure to room light before bedtime suppresses melatonin, the hormone responsible for making us feel sleepy and relaxed.
+Put those blackout curtains to good use, and set an alarm instead of letting the sun wake you in the morning — while waking up with the sun generally leads to a gentler wake up that works in sync with your circadian rhythm, the last thing you may want to see is the 5 a.m. sunrise after a night of tossing and turning in an unfamiliar hotel.
+Likewise, keep the room dim in the evening to better prepare for sleep.
+The Centers for Disease Control and Prevention recommends dimming your room lights two hours before bedtime.

 If you have a sleep mask, make sure to pack it.
-That way, you can ensure complete darkness even if the room itself has lights you can’t turn off.
+That way, it helps ensure complete darkness even if the room itself has lights you can’t turn off.

 Hotels can be noisy, even if you have conscientious neighbors.
-Elevator doors opening and closing, guests walking up and down the hallway, early morning deliveries to the hotel, or ambient street noise can all be incredibly disruptive — and these aren’t the kind of thing you can reasonably complain about to management.
+Elevator doors opening and closing, guests walking up and down the hallway, early morning deliveries to the hotel, or ambient street noise can all be incredibly disruptive — and these may not be the kind of things you can reasonably complain about to management.
 So plan wisely.